8.2.1.3 System design

 Multiple systems should be compatible with each other.

-The temperature rating of any roof underlay should be suitable for use with Solar PV system and accessories used.
+The temperature rating of any roof underlay should be suitable for use with a solar PV system and accessories used.

-When using roof integrated solar panels ventilation must be maintained in accordance with BS 5250.
-Also see 7.2.15.
+When using roof integrated solar panels, ventilation must be maintained in accordance with BS 5250.
+Also see Clause 7.2.15.

-Solar PV systems designed to contribute towards space and water heating should be designed in accordance with the performance requirements in Chapter 8.1.8 and 8.3.2.
+Solar PV systems designed to contribute towards space and water heating should be designed in accordance with the performance requirements in Clauses 8.1.8 and 8.3.2.

 - the installation should be in line with MIS 3012 and manufacturer’s installation instructions